The rules are simple: Outsmart and kill all the others to become a god.

 In Chapter 54 Minene saves Yuki from falling off a cliff he was climbing.

-Big Entrance 12th (Yomotsu Hirasaka) does this when introducing himself to the 1st, 2nd, and Sixth in a manner that imitates the Power Rangers thanks to giant explosions going off in the background, a derranged entrance speech, and a five man group colored in 5 different colors doing a .
+Big Entrance: Twelfth (Yomotsu Hirasaka) does this when introducing himself to the First, Second, and Sixth in a manner that imitates the Power Rangers thanks to giant explosions going off in the background, a deranged entrance speech, and a five man group colored in 5 different colors doing a "Super Sentai" Stance.

 Bread, Eggs, Milk, Squick: At the end of chapter 23 when Yuki asks Yuno why she can't leave some luggage.
 She says she can't because of important things like "underwear, towels, meds, and a bunch of other stuff".
 The "other stuff" is shown to the viewer as the skeletal heads of her parents.